Self-adaptive randomized constructive heuristics for the multi-item capacitated lot sizing problem: Self-adaptive randomized period-by-period heuristics

+In each period $k$, first the value of $\alpha$ should be calculated. $\alpha$ is the earliest period in which the inequality $\sum_{j=k+1}^{t} -s_j >0$ is satisfied ($k+1 \leq t < T$).
+Otherwise, $\alpha$ is equal to $T+1$.
+The value of $\alpha$ restricts the extended period $t_i$ for item $i$ (lines \ref{alg1: line 8}-\ref{alg1: line 12}).
+The extended period is the period in which the demand will be considered to be pre-produced in the current lot size.
+Then in period $k$, a set $M$ needs to be determined.
+The set $M$ is a subset of the set $\cal N$.
+The items in the set $M$ meet the following conditions, the lot size $x_{ik}$ in the current period $k$ is a positive number, and from the period $k+1$ to the period $\alpha$, there is a period $t$ in which the lot size $x_{it}$ is also a positive number (line \ref{alg1: line 13}).
+If the set $M$ is empty and $\alpha$ is less than $T$, to ensure a final feasible solution, the feasibility routine is followed and the lot sizing step is skipped (line \ref{alg1: line 11}).

+In the lot-sizing step, if the surplus capacity in period $k$ is positive ($s_k>0$) and the set $M$ is not empty, first determine the extended period $t_i$ for each item $i \in M$ and then calculate the corresponding priority index $u_i$.
+Here, either the PS-1 or the PS-2 strategy can be applied, see line \ref{alg1: line 16}.
+Next, the item $\bar i$ with the largest $u_i$ as well as its extended period $\bar t$ are selected.
+If $u_{\bar i}$ (the priority index for $\bar i$) is non-negative and the surplus capacity in period $k$ is no less than the capacity requirement ($K_{\bar i} x_{\bar i \bar t}$) for item $\bar i$ in period $\bar t$ ($s_k \geq K_{\bar i} x_{\bar i \bar t}$), then the production schedule and the surplus capacity should be updated (lines \ref{alg1: line 20}-\ref{alg1: line 21}).
 If $\alpha$ is equal to $T+1$, there is no overloaded capacity that must be shifted to period $k$.
-Thereby after update the production schedule, we only need to update the extended period $\bar t$ and index $u_{\bar i}$ for item $\bar i$ (as in line \ref{alg1: line 25}).
-However, if $\alpha$ is less than $T+1$, the overloaded capacity $\beta$ must be shifted to period $k$ to ensure feasibility.
-But it is noticeable here that in the lot-sizing step, the demands $x_{\bar i \bar t}$ will not be partially satisfied in period $k$ and only when $u_{\bar i}$ is non-negative and $K_{\bar i} x_{\bar i \bar t}$ does not exceed the surplus capacity $s_k$, the demands $x_{\bar i \bar t}$ will be pre-produced in period $k$.
+Thereby after updating the production schedule, only the extended period $\bar t$ and index $u_{\bar i}$ for item $\bar i$ need to be updated by performing PS-1 or PS-2(line \ref{alg1: line 23}).
+However, if $\alpha$ is less than $T+1$, the overloaded capacity $\beta$ should be shifted to period $k$ (lines \ref{alg1: line 25}-\ref{alg1: line 31}).
+But it is noticeable here that in the lot-sizing step, the future demands will not be partially satisfied in period $k$ and only when $u_{\bar i}$ is non-negative and $K_{\bar i} x_{\bar i \bar t}$ does not exceed the surplus capacity $s_k$, the future lot $x_{\bar i \bar t}$ will be shifted to the current lot in period $k$.
 So, after lot-sizing step, the overloaded capacity $\beta$ can also be positive, requiring a feasibility routine to guarantee the final feasible solution.

-As seen in lines \ref{alg1: line 28}-\ref{alg1: line 29}, if the capacity usage shifted in period $k$, $P_{\bar i}$, is larger than or equal to the overloaded capacity $\beta$, then the value of $\alpha$ should be updated and accordingly the set $M$, the extended periods and the priority indices for all items $i \in M$ should be updated.
-If the largest $u_{\bar i}$ is negative or the surplus capacity in period $k$ is not sufficient for pre-producing the future demands $x_{\bar i \bar t}$, then this item will be removed from the set $M$ (see lines \ref{alg1: line 36}-\ref{alg1: line 37}).
 The lot-sizing step terminates when $s_k \leq 0$ or the set $M$ is empty.